 We are not here to judge, are we?

 Oddly this question brings me to my point.
-While I loved the game, it did not love baseballjeffandsonme back – or more specifically, my coach did not love me back.
+While I loved the game, it did not love me back – or more specifically, my coach did not love me back.
 Perhaps you can relate by replacing “coach” with “boss” or “supervisor.”

 As an unskilled baseball player, my coach did not like having me on his team.
 He thought I was a liability, rather than an asset like the other 12 players on the team.
 My team mates loved me for my effort, sense of humor, and ability to help them in positioning through my understanding of the game’s trends and strategies.